 We may use the information we obtain from your use of our cookies for the following purposes:

-When you use the website, you may also be sent third party cookies.
+When you use this website, you may also be sent third party cookies.
 These may be session cookies, persistent cookies or both.
+We have kept these to a minimum.

 They may use the information they obtain from your use of their cookies: